+Comingled recycling

-Comingled recycling Glass [e.g. jars], hard plastic containers, metal cans, and paper/cardboard are sorted at a Material Recovery Facility and sold to make into new products.
+Glass [e.g. jars], hard plastic containers, metal cans, and paper/cardboard are sorted at a Material Recovery Facility and sold to make into new products.
 Materials should be loose, not bagged when placed in bulk bins by staff or cleaners.
 Council comingled recycling bins may be available for smaller cafes/restaurants.

-Plastic milk container recycling If your business has large quantities of plastic bottles and containers to recycle, organise a commercial collection service or or check with your local recycler.
+Plastic milk container recycling

+If your business has large quantities of plastic bottles and containers to recycle organise a commercial collection service or drop them off at a local recycler.
 If your business does not generate large quantities of plastic bottles and containers, use the comingled recycling bin.

-Coffee grounds and food scraps Consider giving food scraps [including coffee grounds] to customers, staff, community groups and community gardens for use in compost, worm farms, and as chicken feed.
+Coffee grounds and food scraps

+Consider giving food scraps (including coffee grounds) to customers, staff, community groups and community gardens for use in compost, worm farms, and as chicken feed.
 This is a great way to encourage a local circular economy.

-A A A A A A A A A A A A A A A A A A A Dry waste for energy recovery Instead of landfill, difficult to or non-recyclable items are processed at a local facility and turned into a fuel source to replace natural gas in local industries.
+Dry waste for energy recovery

+Instead of landfill, difficult to or non-recyclable items are processed at a local facility and turned into a fuel source to replace natural gas in local industries.